Quasinormal mode spectrum of the AdS black hole with the Robin boundary condition: Detail of the numerical calculation of the QNM

 The matrix $A$ is now square.
 Since the components of the coefficient matrix $A$ is linear in the eigenvalue $\lambda=i\omega$, we can decompose the matrix $A$ into two matrices $\alpha$ and $\beta$ as

 where $\alpha$ and $\beta$ do not depend on $\lambda$.
 Then, Eq.\ \eqref{ACmatrix} takes the form of a generalized eigenvalue equation:

-We obtain the spectrum of QNM as eigenvalues by solving this equation in Mathematica numerically.
-In the actual computation, we adopted $M=40$ and checked that results shown in this paper do not change much even if we increse $M$ to $80$.
+We obtain the spectrum of QNM as eigenvalues by \kozuka{using \texttt{Eigenvalues} command to solve} this equation in Mathematica numerically.
+In the actual computation, we adopted $M=40$ and checked that results shown in this paper do not change much even if we increase $M$ to $80$ \kozuka{since they converge exponentially.
+The results of convergence test is shown in Fig.~\ref{logfit}.} \murata{Since the truncation errors depending on the cutoff $M$ seem to sufficiently converge to the machine precision for $M\gtrsim 40$, we only showed plots for $M\lesssim 40$ in Fig.~\ref{logfit}.}